NewForce-at-Mountwest/foundations-course/chapters/ENVIRONMENT.md

 ***
 ## Lightning Exercise
 1. Use the `cd` command to navigate to your workspace directory that we made yesterday
-1. Use the `mkdir` command to make a new directory inside your Workspace directory called `on-ramp`
+1. Use the `mkdir` command to make a new directory inside your Workspace directory called `foundations`
-1. Use the `cd` command to change directories into your `on-ramp` directory
+1. Use the `cd` command to change directories into your `foundations` directory
-1. Use the `mkdir` command to make a new directory inside `on-ramp`.
+1. Use the `mkdir` command to make a new directory inside `foundations`.
 Call it `HTML`.
 1. Use the `cd` command to change directories into the `HTML` directory.
 1. Use the `touch` command to create a new file in the `HTML` directory called `index.html`
 1. Run the `pwd` command.
 You should see something like the following:
 ```
-/c/Users/newforce/workspace/on-ramp/HTML/
+/c/Users/newforce/workspace/foundations/HTML/
 ```
 ***